ARM-software/Arm-2D/documentation/getting_started_as_an_application_designer.md

-Sooner or later, you want to use your own pictures.
+But sooner or later, you would like to use your own pictures.
 Arm-2D provides a Python script helping you to convert images into `arm_2d_tile_t` objects written in C. For more, please read this [guide](../tools/README.md) for details.

 When you complete the above steps, **congratulations, you have successfully started Arm-2d.**

-### 2.4 Try existing example controls and scene templates
+### 2.4 Try existing example controls

-Arm-2D provides some controls and code templates in the `examples/common` directory, which are good reference codes and can be used in the project directly.
+Arm-2D provides some controls in the `examples/common` directory, which are good reference codes and can be used in the project directly.
 Generally speaking, when you add the component `Acceleration::Arm-2D Extras::Controls` in the RTE configuration (as shown in **Figure 2-3**), all control source codes and related resources will be added to the project.

 **NOTE:** those unused controls or resources will be removed from the generated firmware image.

 **Figure 2-3 Selecting Controls in RTE**

 ![Controls in RTE](./pictures/GettingStartedAsAppDesigner_RTE_Controls.png)